mhassan2/splunk-n-box/README.md

 ##Validation checks:

-I have an extensive set of validation routines that catch multiple issues.
+I have an extensive set of validation routines that handels multiple issues.
 The validations are OS dependent.
 Here is the list:

 - Check if all required package installed (ggrep, pcre, brew).
-If not offer the user the option of installing them.
+If not offer the user the option to installing them.
 - Check available memory at startup.
 Issue warnings and suggest remediation steps.
-- Check if docker daemon is installed/running exist if the condition is not met.
+- Check if docker daemon is installed/running.
+Exist if the condition is not met.
 - Check is required spunk image is installed.
 If not; install it (pull from docker hub).
 - Check if LICENSE directory (and \*.lic files) exist.
 - Check if required splunk-net is configured.
 This is for container-to-container communications.